 Dual enrollment courses are offered through Cazenovia College, Syracuse University Project Advance (SUPA), SUNY ESF, SUNY Oswego and O.C.C.
 See department listings for course descriptions.

-If a student chooses not to take the course for college credit, this will be reflected on his/her transcript with the designation being C.L. (college level) rather than SUPA, SUNY ESF, OCC, Cazenovia College or SUNY Oswego.
+If a student chooses not to pay tuition to take the course for college credit, this will be reflected on his/her transcript with the designation being CL (College Level) rather than SUPA, ESF, OCC, CAZ or Oswego.